 The nonprofit organization advocates for rights of more than 67,000 American Indians with disabilities on the Navajo, Apache, Ute and Hopi reservations and border towns.
 Its services include educating parents about rights for children with disabilities, providing legal assistance and mediation and directing clients to community, state or federal resources.

-"Even if we tripled our staff, we would still be running as fast
+"Even if we tripled our staff, we would still be running as fast as we can," Yanan said.

 Nearly 50 percent of clients served by the law office report a developmental disability, but the office also serves American Indians with physical and psychiatric disabilities.
 About 4 percent of clients reported a traumatic brain injury.